nooku/guides.nooku.org/01. Introduction/00-Introduction.md

 	//I know this is hacky, but I’m doing it now because my boss is on my back, it’s 5.15 on a friday evening and I want to go to the pub!`

-Using nooku, should, through great code itself, force you to write better code and subsequent applications.
+Using nooku, should, through well structured code itself, force you to write better code and subsequent applications.

-I digress, back to Nooku.
-Nooku is like no other development framework that you will have encountered, certainly not in the PHP context (feel free to correct me on this).
-Why?
-Several reasons:

 ##1 - Composition over inheritance
 Nooku focuses on composition over inheritance, a fairly new concept to PHP.
 This one point is more important than perhaps any other concept in Nooku.
 The reason for this is that most other frameworks out there are based on inheritance to extend functionality, causing bloated classes that often end up containing way more inherited methods than they actually need, and poor code reuse due to PHP’s lack of multiple inheritance (prior to 5.4) that leads to copy/paste programming.
 The end result is code that is hard to manage, poor resource usage, higher memory footprint, little to no code reuse and general miserability amongst developers.